NVIDIA-Merlin/HugeCTR/v3.5/_sources/api/python_interface.md.txt

 params.max_set_batch_size = <int_value>
 ```

 `path` denotes the directory in your file-system where the RocksDB database can be found.
-If the directory does not contain a RocksDB databse, HugeCTR will create an database for you.
+If the directory does not contain a RocksDB database, HugeCTR will create an database for you.
 Note that this may override files that are currently stored in this database.
-Hence, make sure that `path` points either to an actual RocksDB database or an empty directy.
+Hence, make sure that `path` points either to an actual RocksDB database or an empty directory.
 The **default** path is `/tmp/rocksdb`.

 `num_threads` is an optimization parameter.
 This denotes the amount of threads that the RocksDB driver may use internally.
 By **default**, this value is set to `16`

-If the flag `read_only` is set to `true`, the databse will be opened in *Read-Only mode*.
+If the flag `read_only` is set to `true`, the database will be opened in *Read-Only mode*.
 Naturally, this means that any attempt to update values in this database will fail.
 Use for inference, if model is static and the database is shared by multiple nodes (for example via NFS).
 By **default** this flag is set to `false`.

 `max_get_batch_size` and `max_set_batch_size` represent optimization parameters.
 Mass lookup and insert requests to RocksDB are chunked into batches.
 For maximum performance `max_*_batch_size` should be large.
 However, if the available memory for buffering requests in your endpoints is limited, lowering this value may help.
 By **default**, both values are set to `10000`.
 With high-performance hardware setups it is **recommended** to increase these values to `1 million`.